dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 _By Etienne Dechamps (etienne@edechamps.fr)_ - [ASR thread](https://www.audiosciencereview.com/forum/index.php?threads/loudspeaker-explorer-analyze-visualize-compare-speaker-data.11503/) - [GitHub](https://github.com/dechamps/LoudspeakerExplorer)<!--BUILDINFO-->

+**All data provided by [amirm](https://www.audiosciencereview.com/forum/index.php?members/amirm.2/) from [AudioScienceReview](https://www.audiosciencereview.com/).
+Consider [making a donation](https://www.audiosciencereview.com/forum/index.php?threads/how-to-support-audio-science-review.8150/) if you enjoy the use of this data.**

 Welcome to the [Loudspeaker Explorer](https://colab.research.google.com/github/dechamps/LoudspeakerExplorer-rendered/blob/master/Loudspeaker_Explorer.ipynb), a speaker measurement visualization, analysis and comparison tool.
 This is an interactive [Colaboratory Notebook](https://colab.research.google.com/).

 ## How to use this notebook